A-Potat0/Mod-Jam/process/ideas.md

     - the higher yoyr counter is the more things are added to the game
         <!-- - you can only see the counter after having a scoor of 5 -->
         - if you loose your score you loose game mechanicks
+    - if you have a score of x < 100 losing more score makes you lose the game

 # to fix in the current version